 The meatless dish I served was a big bowl of cold sesame noodles, which also got emptied pretty quickly.
 I first blogged about these noodles last summer and have made them every few weeks since.
 A quick dish that requires minimal cooking (just boiling the pasta), it’s a lifesaver during dinner parties, when the oven and stove top are needed for everything else.
 But it’s also a filling and tasty dinner for one or two people.

-Cold sesame noodles, on the other hand, are essential for the summer.
+Cold sesame noodles are essential for the summer.
 They make great picnic food.
 They make great sides for cookouts.
 They are the same savory-sweet kind you get from the Chinese takeout, with less grease and no MSG.
 And they require very little prep time and don’t even have to be reheated out of the fridge (within a reasonable number of days, of course.)

 For the noodles themselves, I like to use Chinese egg noodles, soba, or spaghetti.
 They should be round, not too thin or too thick (the width of a spaghetti strang is perfect.)
 I find that regular all-wheat Chinese noodles are usually too spongey for this sauce, rendering the dish into somewhat of a gloppy mess.
 Same with rice noodles.
 Egg noodles, soba, or spaghetti hold their firmness the best, and allow the sauce to coat the noodles instead of seeping in.